MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-setup.md

 If you create or receive intercompany lines with items, you can either use your own item numbers, or you can set up your partner's item numbers for each relevant item, either in the **Vendor Item No.** field or in the **Common Item No.** field on the item card.
 You can also use the **Item Cross Reference** function: To map your items' numbers to your intercompany partners descriptions of the items, open the card of each item, and then choose the **Cross References** action to set up cross-references between your item descriptions and those of the intercompany partner.

 If you will make intercompany sales transactions that include resources, you must fill in the **IC Partner Purch.
 G/L Acc.
 No.** field on the resource card for each relevant resource.
 This is the number of the intercompany general ledger account that the amount for this resource will be posted to in your partner's company.
-For more information, see
+For more information, see [Set Up Resources](projects-how-setup-resources.md).

 ## <a name="to-set-up-companies-for-intercompany-transactions"></a>To set up companies for intercompany transactions
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Company Information**, and then choose the related link.